A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Related work

-Another scheme is that one based on representing each object with an ordered set of $k$ nearest references, that is, it uses the $\knn$ objects to each object in a special set of objects called references.
+Another scheme is based on representing each object with an ordered set of its $k$ nearest references, where a reference is just an special type of object.
 For instance, we can recognize this approach on CNAPP \cite{TCNis2012}, PP-Index \cite{Eppindex2014}, MIF \cite{AGSmetric2014}, and the quantized permutations~\cite{MOHAMED2015}.
 The similarity among the sets that represent any pair of items hints the similarity of the actual objects.
 Queries are resolved using an inverted index over the sets.
 This structural similarity was systematically explored in \cite{KNR2015}, adding several new indexes to the list.
-In the same paper, the authors include experimental comparisons showing the performance of KNR indexes as compared against nearest neighbor techniques based on hashing, in particular, LSH~\cite{LSH1,LSH2}, and DSH~\cite{DSH}.
-The best indexes in the KNR framework are KNR-Cos and KNR-LCS.
-Those indexes use the cosine similarity and the longest common sub-sequence as similarity functions as proximity predictors, respectively.
-The experimental evidence suggests that KNR-Cos has a competitive performance since it improves over state of the art related indexes~\cite{KNR2015}; we use it as the {\em canonical} member of the KNR family in our experimental section.
 The role played by the selection of the set of references is detailed in \cite{AMATO2015}.

 An alternative to palliate the CoD consists of the usage of a combinatorial solution.
 This is the kind of work presented in \cite{lifshits} where the authors create a navigation graph, and iteratively improve the distance from the current node to the query, moving to a closer node.
-The search starts with a random object and navigates towards the nearest neighbor using the available links in the graph at each step.
-The complexity bounds depend on a {\em disorder} constant, defined in \cite{lifshits}, that is an indirect measure of the intrinsic dimension of the data.
 These algorithms have theoretical interest, but its practical applications are limited due to their quadratic memory requirements.

-An alternative combinatorial algorithm that reduces the memory issue is the {\em Rank Cover Trees} (RCT) \cite{RCT}.
-Instead of using a random object to start the search, the authors use a rooted tree.
-Node descendants in the tree are obtained using a rank order, and since only rank information is used for navigation, and the degree of the tree is bounded, the total number of nodes visited in each search can be fixed beforehand.
-Along with the experimental evidence, the authors provide a precise analysis of the searching time and accuracy of RCT.